A seal showing the scales of justice and the text “Expert Witness.”

 The Engagement Process: What to Expect

-Understanding how a financial expert witness engagement unfolds helps attorneys plan their discovery timeline and case budget effectively.
+Understanding how a financial expert witness engagement unfolds helps attorneys plan their discovery schedule and helps litigants understand what to expect at each stage.

 • Federal and state tax returns (business and, in some matters, personal) — typically 3–5 years